seanyoungberg/ps-aws-lab-cnf-eks/README.md

 \!
 NOTE: the kubeconfig file above is not the default, make sure that from now on that's the cluster you will use.
 For example export KUBECONFIG variable

 # jump host preparation
-copy the the kernel module binaries to jump host, replace the name accordingly
+go to the main folder where you cloned the repo copy the the kernel module binaries to jump host, replace the name accordingly
 ```
 scp bin/igb_uio.ko bin/rte_kni.ko  aws-cnv3-jump: